ska-telescope/ska-low-mccs-spshw/docs/source/getting_started/setup_development_environment.rst

 SKA development with Docker
 ---------------------------
+As stated above, the only essential pre-requisites for SKA development with Docker are ``git`` and ``Docker``.
+MCCS also uses ``Make`` to automate many common tasks for developers on Linux.

-The basic steps for this, regardless of operating system, are
+The basic steps are

 1. Install and setup Git;